alifradi/Dynamic-Pricing-app/README.md

 This is the simulated (learned) probability that a user will click on a given offer when it is shown at a specific rank.
 It is estimated by simulating many (e.g., 1000) user interactions (clicks/no clicks) for each (user, offer, rank) combination, using a recursive average formula.
-The value reflects both the offer’s inherent attractiveness (preference_score) and the effect of its position (rank) in the list.
+The value reflects both the offer's inherent attractiveness (preference_score) and the effect of its position (rank) in the list.

 # true click prob